txmxthy/HyperBench/readme.md

 - HyperBench is a framework for benchmarking and comparing solvers for the Job Shop Problem.
 - It was specifically designed to allow for widespread parameter testing and comparison of traditional exact solvers against meta/hyper-herustics.

--The hyperbench framework includes automated grid job batching, time forecasting, some bundled solvers and examples for importing your own algorithm.
+- The hyperbench framework includes automated grid job batching, time forecasting, some bundled solvers and examples for importing your own algorithm.
+- Credit to the original authors for the implementation of their respective solvers or algorithms.
+I do not claim ownership of any external solvers or algorithms included.
+All rights are retained by their respective creators, and any use or distribution should acknowledge them accordingly.

 - A simulation environment is also included which can be connected to the rendering mechanisms, or new algorithms can be built on the pre-existing environments.